Definition of Safeguarding

 Communication with Parents

-Our school will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would:
+Our Academy will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would:

 Place the child at risk of significant harm or further risk of significant harm.